akjoshi2/endless-crossword/README.md

 + Unlimited Play: Say goodbye to waiting every day for a new crossword.
 With just a click of the Generate Button, a new puzzle is instantly created.
 + Tailored Challenge: Endless Crossword lets you choose from a spectrum of difficulty levels.
 + Easily Share: Send your generated crossword to your friends using the unique seed found right on the webpage.
 + Solve Like a Pro: Stuck on a tricky clue?
-Endless Crossword offers clever tools to assist you when you get stuck, including Generative AI on the fly clue substitutions.
+Endless Crossword has a range of tools to assist you when you get stuck, including Generative AI to substitute clues on the fly.

 ## Live Project Site